Skip to content

 3. Magnetometer or Compass

-Compass Sensor in Smartwatch
+Compass on Titan Smartwatch

 4. Barometric Pressure Sensor